fantasmoio/Fantasmo-Android-SDK/README.md

 ### Behaviors

 To maximize localization quality, camera input is filtered against common problems.
+Camera input filtering, tests each frame against ARCore tracking issues, extreme camera tilt angles, blurred images and fast and slow motion by the user.
+In order to enable this feature, you should start localizing using the following call.
+By entering `true` value on `filtersEnabled` it will enable the behaviors described below.

+    // Start getting location updates
+    fmLocationManager.startUpdatingLocation(appSessionId: String, filtersEnabled: Boolean)

 The designated `FMLocationListener` will be called with behavior requests intended to alleviate such problems.

     private val fmLocationListener: FMLocationListener = {
         object : FMLocationListener {